 And standing up for liberty every day.

-If you want to be a part of the program here, um, you know what's interesting is with this with this Bannon verdict today, which we all knew was coming because they didn't put on a defense, and I think they didn't do so purposely, especially based on David Schoen's comments, who's Bannon's attorney when they came out today.
+You know, what's interesting is with this Bannon verdict today, which we all knew was coming because they didn't put on a defense, and I think they didn't do so purposely, especially based on David Schoen's comments, who's Bannon's attorney when they came out today.

-You might remember they called it what do they call it, Linda?
+They called it, what do they call it, Linda?

 Skunktivity.